Yann Martel: Career

-Martel's second novel Life of Pi, was published on 11 September 2001, and was awarded the Man Booker Prize in 2002, among other awards, and became a bestseller, spending 61 weeks on The New York Times Bestseller List.
-Martel had been in New York the previous day, leaving on the evening of the 10th for Toronto to make the publication of his novel the next morning.Rule, Matt (22 August 2013).Bozeman Daily Chronicle, Montana State University Survival Guide.
-Bozeman Daily Chronicle, Montana State University.
-Retrieved 25 January 2015.
+Martel's second novel Life of Pi, was published on September 11, 2001, and was awarded the Man Booker Prize in 2002, among other awards, and became a bestseller, spending 61 weeks on The New York Times Bestseller List.
+Martel had been in New York the previous day, leaving on the evening of the 10th for Toronto to make the publication of his novel the next morning.
 He was inspired in part to write a story about sharing a lifeboat with a wild animal after reading a review of the novella Max and the Cats by Brazilian author Moacyr Scliar in The New York Times Book Review.
 Martel received some criticism from Brazilian press for failing to consult with Scliar.
-Martel pointed out that he could not have stolen from a work he had not yet read, and he willingly acknowledged being influenced by the New York Times review of Scliar's work and thanked him in the author's note of Life of Pi.Simas, Shed (12 July 2014).
-On Life of Pi, Plagiarism and the Media.
-Shed Simas.
-Retrieved 24 March 2016.
+Martel pointed out that he could not have stolen from a work he had not yet read, and he willingly acknowledged being influenced by the New York Times review of Scliar's work and thanked him in the author's note of Life of Pi.
 Life of Pi was later chosen for the 2003 edition of CBC Radio's Canada Reads competition, where it was championed by author Nancy Lee.
 Its French translation, Histoire de Pi, was included in the debut French version of the competition Le combat des livres in 2004, championed by singer Louise Forestier.

 Martel was the Samuel Fischer Visiting Professor at the Institute of Comparative Literature, Free University of Berlin in 2002, where he taught a course titled "The Animal in Literature".
 He then spent a year in Saskatoon, Saskatchewan, from September 2003 as the Saskatoon Public Library's writer-in-residence.
 He collaborated with Omar Daniel, composer-in-residence at the Royal Conservatory of Music in Toronto, on a piece for piano, string quartet and bass.
-The composition, You Are Where You Are, is based on text written by Martel, which incorporates parts of cellphone conversations from an ordinary day.ARC Ensemble: Recordings, Concert Excerpts.
-ARC Ensemble (Artists of The Royal Conservatory) Recordings.
-Retrieved 14 January 2015.
+The composition, You Are Where You Are, is based on text written by Martel, which incorporates parts of cellphone conversations from an ordinary day.

-From 2005 to 2007, Martel was visiting scholar at the University of Saskatchewan.Will, Joanne (Summer 2008).
-Yann Martel: Life of Yann.
-Nuvo Magazine.
-Retrieved 1 April 2016.Beatrice and Virgil, his third novel, came out in 2010.
+From 2005 to 2007, Martel was visiting scholar at the University of Saskatchewan.

+Beatrice and Virgil, his third novel, came out in 2010.
 The work is an allegorical take on the Holocaust, attempting to approach the period not through the lens of historical witness, but through imaginative synthesis.
 The main characters in the story are a writer, a taxidermist, and two stuffed animals: a red howler monkey and a donkey.